utkarsh2102/utkarsh2102.org/content/posts/foss-in-dec-20.md

 - Also did some cloud debugging, not so fun if you ask me, but cool enough to make me want to do it again! ^_^
 - Worked along with pollo, zigo, ehashman, rlb, et al for puppet and puppetserver in Debian.
 OMG, they're so lovely! <3
 - Ordered some interesting books to read January onward.
 New year resolution?
 Meh, not really.
 Or maybe.
 But nah.
+- Also did some interesting stuff this month but can't really talk about it now.
+Hopefully sooooon.

 ---